Vyral/nate-martinez-recruiting/_posts/2019-01-07-monday-morning-message.md

 Beginning today I will open my mind and my heart.<br>I will welcome new experiences.
 I will meet new people.<br>I will not expect perfection from myself nor anyone else: perfection does not exist in an imperfect world.<br>But I will applaud the attempt to overcome human foibles.

-Beginning today I am responsible for my own happiness and I will do&nbsp;<br>things that make me happy . . .<br>admire the beautiful wonders of nature, listen to my favorite music,<br>pet a kitten or a puppy, soak in a bubble bath . . .<br>pleasure can be found in the most simple of gestures.
+Beginning today I am responsible for my own happiness and I will do <br>things that make me happy . . .<br>admire the beautiful wonders of nature, listen to my favorite music,<br>pet a kitten or a puppy, soak in a bubble bath . . .<br>pleasure can be found in the most simple of gestures.

-Beginning today I will learn something new; I will try something&nbsp;<br>different; I will savor all the various flavors life has to offer.<br>I will change what I can and the rest I will let go.<br>I will strive to become the best me I can possibly be.
+Beginning today I will learn something new; I will try something <br>different; I will savor all the various flavors life has to offer.<br>I will change what I can and the rest I will let go.<br>I will strive to become the best me I can possibly be.

 Beginning today.
 And every day.